bonitasoft/bonita-doc/md/tomcat-bundle.md

 ::: info
 File `database.properties` is the entry point to configure the [Tomcat environment](BonitaBPM_platform_setup.md#run_bundle_configure) and the [Bonita BPM Platform configuration](BonitaBPM_platform_setup.md#configure_tool).
 Use command line arguments to specify database properties directly from the command line.
-Use `<TOMCAT_HOME>/setup/setup.sh --help` on Linux or `<TOMCAT_HOME>/setup/setup.bat --help` on Windows to have a list of available options.
+Use `<TOMCAT_HOME>/setup/setup.sh --help` on Linux or `<TOMCAT_HOME>\setup\setup.bat --help` on Windows to have a list of available options.
 :::

 ### How to update the license